ideastouch/ChatUIKit/README.md

 ## Features
 - Three colors of bubbles: "Me", friends, and others.
-- Three types of heads and foots of the bubbles base on if they are in a group of bubbles of the same sender, or in a group of two or isolates.
+- Three types of heads and feet of the bubbles base on if they are in a group of bubbles of the same sender, or in a group of two or isolates.
 - Bubble position reset automatically so always the last one is above the text input.
 - Text input field height adaptable to the number of rows up to four rows and then become scrollable.
 - Text bubbles